algbio/flowpaths/docs/minimum-flow-decomposition-cycles.md

 ## 2. Solving the problem

 We create the graph as a [networkx DiGraph](https://networkx.org/documentation/stable/reference/classes/digraph.html).
-In real project, you will likely have a method that transforms your graph to a DiGraph.
+In a real project, you will likely have a method that transforms your graph to a networkx DiGraph.
 We also give an attribute `flow` for every edge storing its flow value.

 ``` python
 import flowpaths as fp